 Episode 7: The story-breaker — The rise of Jonathan Swan

-In the latest episode of Journo, host Nick Bryant gets the inside track on the journalism of Jonathan Swan, and what’s behind his rise in Washington.
+In the seventh episode, Nick gets the inside track on the journalism of Jonathan Swan, and what’s behind his rise in Washington.

 Episode 6: Steve Coll on Journalism in this disrupted world